rogue7373/SRE/Chapter8.md

 This is the point where the SRE coaches need to start handing over the responsibility for managing the feedback and stakeholder rings to the operations teams.
 This requires long-term engagement with people way beyond the product delivery organization within the enterprise.
 Therefore, it is best done by the people with permanent responsibility for the task.

+### 8.6 Defining Effective Stakeholder Notifications

+Effective stakeholder notifications have four common characteristics:
+1. Relevance - Effective stakeholder notifications are relevant.
+This means the dimensions of geography and product landscape are properly taken into account for a particular stakeholder.
+2. Timelines - Effective stakeholder notifications are timely.
+This means the stakeholders are the first to be informed about an issue directly by the stakeholder notification as opposed to indirectly finding out about it later from a customer, partner, executive, or peer.
+Moreover, the stakeholder notifications arrive in appropriate intervals so that they neither leave the stakeholders wondering what is going on waiting for an update nor overwhelm them with too many updates.
+3. Conciseness - Effective stakeholder notifications are concise.
+This means the notifications contain all the details necessary to fully inform a particular stakeholder about a particular issue, and only those details.
+In the majority of cases, the information is sufficient so as not to require the stakeholder to reach out to other people for more details.
+4. Brackets - Effective stakeholder notifications are sent out in brackets.
+The first message of the bracket is about the announcement of a major outage.
+The last message of the bracket is about the announcement of the end of the major outage.
+Messages between the first and last brackets inform recipients about the progress being made on the way to recovery.
+Each message before the final message specifies roughly when the next stakeholder notification will be broadcast.

+To kick off the process of defining stakeholder notifications for a service, the SRE coaches should start with the service’s operations engineers, developers, and product owner.
+The start- ing point is to look at the defined SLOs and ask the following questions.
+- Which of the defined SLOs, when broken would represent a major service outage
+- Which roles would need to know about the outage
+- Why would the need the information about the outages
+- What would they do with the information about the outage
+- How do you craft a succint message for the people to communicate the information about the outage in a self-contained and actionable way
+- Are there other scenarious not covered by SLOs that would represent major service outages

+Based on the feedback, the initially defined stakeholder notifications can be adapted and extended.
+This is a great way to ensure that when the stakeholder notifications start arriving, their relevance, timeliness, conciseness, and brackets will make sense to the recipients.
+The defined notifications need to be put onto the SRE wiki in a new subsection, “Stakeholder notifi- cations.”
+The corresponding links need to be distributed to the people on call.

+### 8.7 Getting Stakeholders Subscribed

+Once the stakeholder groups, stakeholder rings, and stakeholder notifications are defined, set up in the on-call management tool, and reflected in runbooks, the SRE coaches need to engage with the respective recipient roles to explain the setup and associated tools.
+The central question to explore and get answered for the stakeholders at this point is: How do you subscribe to the stake- holder notifications?

+1. For the stakeholder rings within the product delivery organization those subscriptions should live in your on-call system.
+2. The rings residing beyond the product delivery organization but still within the enterprise should be able to use either the on-call management tool, or email/RSS/SMS
+3. For those rings that reside outside of the enterprise, site status page, email, sms, rss feed, etc.

+#### 8.7.1 Subsribing Using the On-Call Management Tool

+The SRE coaches should prepare the operations teams to run onboarding sessions for subscrib- ers to stakeholder notifications in the on-call management tool.
+The onboarding sessions need to be targeted to nontechnical users.
+For example, onboarding product management leadership will be different from onboarding operations engineers and developers, which was previously done.
+If possible and practical, the onboarding sessions need to be conducted without using specific SRE or on-call management tool terminology.

+#### 8.7.2 Subsribing Using Other Means

+For subscribers using a more common means than the on-call management tool, it needs to be checked whether the tool offers the ability to subscribe to stakeholder notifications without hav- ing to create a user account.

+An abstraction layer may be needed or an add-on can be used if there is not an option within the on-call system.

+### 8.8 Broadcast Success

+The following questions can guide the SRE coaches in putting together a concise broadcast on the progress of the SRE transformation.

+- How was the information about outages distributed within the enterprise and beyond in the past?
+- How is the information about outages distributed within the enterprise and beyond with the new alert dispatching?
+- What are the typical escalation policies for alerts on SLO breaches?
+- What are the defined stakeholder groups?
+- What are the defined stakeholder rings?
+- What is the stakeholder notification escalation logic through the stakeholder rings?
+- How many stakeholders have subscribed to notifications by the stakeholder group?
+- What is the feedback on the stakeholder notifications from the stakeholders?

+Having some of the stakeholders be part of the broadcast and telling a good story about how their work was improved with the introduced stakeholder notifications is a great way to build credibility right into the broadcast.